 The price of a razor varies significantly depending on the type.
 When choosing a razor, you also have to weigh the benefits of a higher upfront cost in exchange for lower long-term costs.

-Disposable razors usually come in a multi-pack with three to five razors or replacement cartridges.
+These usually come in a multi-pack with three to five razors or replacement cartridges.
 They often cost less than $5 per pack.
 This may seem like a good deal, but over a year, the costs can add up.
 Assuming you shave once a day and the average razor lasts you five shaves each, that means you’ll need 73 disposable razors to get you through the year.
 In packs of three, you’ll need 15 multi-packs.
 At $5 each, that comes out to $75 per year.

-Safety razors have a bigger initial investment.
+These have a bigger initial investment.
 It’s not uncommon to pay about $40 for a quality handle.
 But replacement blades usually cost $0.20 each, and you can use both sides of the blade, which extends their usage.
 Assuming a $0.20 cost per blade, you’re looking at around $50 for your first year using a safety razor and about $8 for every year after that.

-Straight razors range in price from under $15 to over $500.
+These range in price from under $15 to over $500.
 If you’re looking for a quality blade that will last you many years, you should aim to spend around $100 to $150.
 That may seem pricey, but it’s actually a bargain when you consider that you’ll never have to buy replacement blades.

 Electric razors can cost anywhere from $20 to well over $100.
-We recommend spending at least $50 for a quality unit.
+We recommend spending at least $50 on a quality unit.
 Once you pay the upfront costs, though, you’ll only have to pay for replacement blades about once per year.
 These usually run from about $15 to $30 each.